- Dr Caitlin Baker

 8. Document, maintain and be able to evidence an appropriate and rigorous record of the research process, from initial idea to write-up of the research.

-Students are expected to undertake the work necessary to design, plan, and run a study based on suitable hypotheses or research questions with the help of a supervisor.
+Students are expected to undertake the work necessary to design, plan, and run a study based on a suitable counselling-related research question with the help of a supervisor.
 The supervisor's role is to provide guidance to the student throughout the project, but students are encouraged to work as independently as possible.
 The amount of time spent on the project may vary according to the nature of the study, however students should expect to spend at least 400 hours working on their project.

 |Skills Type||Skills details|